 St. Leonard's Church and Peace Garden, Boston

-And here's the best part – they won't charge you a entrance fee, but the gift shop will be more than happy to help you part with a few earthly dollars in exchange for heavenly souvenirs.
+And here's the best part – the entry is free, which is always a small miracle in a major city.
+The gift shop, however, will be more than happy to help you part with a few earthly dollars in exchange for heavenly souvenirs.
 Consider it your holy obligation to browse the offerings and maybe pick up something.
+After all, leaving with a keepsake may improve your chances of finding your way back through the North End without getting distracted by cannoli...

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Boston.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.